grame-cncm/faust/architecture/unity/README.md

 `faust2unity` is used with the following command :

-`faust2unity [-w32] [-w64] [-osx] [-ios] [-android] [-linux] <file1.dsp> [<file2.dsp>]`
+`faust2unity [-w32] [-w64] [-osx] [-ios] [-android] [-linux] [-source] <file1.dsp> [<file2.dsp>]`

-By default it will create a folder containing the c# script and sub-folders with all avalaible architecture.
+By default it will create an unity package containing the c# script and sub-folders with all avalaible architecture.
 Relevant achitectures can be chosen by adding the right arguments.
 Several DSP files can be compiled at the same time and will be generated in different folders.

-The library files should be in the Assets/Plugins folder in your Unity project.
-Then, the relevant architecture set up should be filled in for each file in the plugin inspector.
+The relevant architecture set up should be filled in for each file in the plugin inspector.

-Finally, attache the c# script to a game object.
+Finally, the C# script should be attached to a game object.

+The source files are available with the `source` command.

 ## Compiler requirements